 - Press CTRL + SHIFT + Q twice, or restart your Chromebook.

 With that, you should have access to Google Play Store on your device.
-Google Play should automatically launch the first time you login after the going through those steps.
+Google Play should automatically launch the first time you log in after going through those steps.
 If not, go to Settings and look for the setting that enables Google Play.

-To switch back to Stable channel from Canary channel, replace canary-channel in the command with stable-channel.
+To switch back to the Stable channel from the Canary channel, replace canary-channel in the command with stable-channel.
 The Chromebook will complete the update and ask you to restart.